brandonweiss/atom-base16-atelierlakeside-dark-syntax/README.md

-# Base16 Atelier Lakside dark syntax theme for Atom
+# Base16 Atelier Lakeside dark syntax theme for Atom

-A port of the [Base16](https://github.com/chriskempson/base16) Atelier Lakside dark syntax theme from TextMate to Atom.
+A port of the [Base16](https://github.com/chriskempson/base16) Atelier Lakeside dark syntax theme from TextMate to Atom.

 ![](screenshot.png)